-DoubleLine's Gundlach calls Modern Monetary Theory a 'crackpot' idea
+DoubleLine's Jeffrey Gundlach calls Modern Monetary Theory a 'crackpot' idea

 The ideas have gained currency with some economists and Democratic Party politicians but have also been met with fierce criticism.

-A leading proponent of Modern Monetary Theory, Stephanie Kelton, an economics professor at the State University of New York at Stony Brook, advised democratic socialist U.S. Senator Bernie Sanders in his 2016 run for the Democratic presidential nomination, and Representative Alexandria Ocasio-Cortez has also expressed openness to the idea.
+A leading proponent of Modern Monetary Theory, State University of New York at Stony Brook economics professor Stephanie Kelton, advised democratic socialist U.S. Senator Bernie Sanders in his 2016 run for the Democratic presidential nomination, and Representative Alexandria Ocasio-Cortez has also expressed openness to the idea.

 “What happens when the economy turns down?” he asked.
-Gundlach added that the “ridiculous” MMT is a way of monetizing and could lead to a significant boycott of long-term bonds.
+Gundlach added that the “ridiculous” MMT is a way of monetizing debt and could lead to a significant boycott of long-term bonds.
+The ideas could gain popularity if the United States enters a recession in 2020, ahead of the next presidential election.

-Populist discontent has struck a nerve with some voters in the United States, with liberals calling for higher taxes on the rich and more efforts to promote economic equality.
+Populist discontent has struck a nerve with some voters in the United States, with liberals calling for higher taxes on the rich and more spending to promote economic equality.

 Gundlach said the timing of a college bribery scandal reinforces that populist narrative.

-Federal authorities arrested dozens on Tuesday for a $25 million scheme to help wealthy Americans, including actresses Felicity Huffman and Lori Loughlin and some CEOs, cheat their children’s way into elite universities, such as Yale and Stanford.
+Federal authorities arrested dozens on Tuesday for a $25 million scheme to help wealthy Americans, including actresses Felicity Huffman and Lori Loughlin and some finance executives, cheat their children’s way into elite universities, such as Yale and Stanford.

 Gundlach said: “It really doesn’t do all of us in the world of finance a lot of reputational good...look at these people, turning the table in their favor.
 It’s really pretty horrifying.”